Permeable Reactive Barriers

 Limitations and Concerns

-There has been concern that the wall captures the entire plume.
+There has been concern that a wall might not capture an entire plume.
 In areas where there are preferential groundwater flow paths, ensuring total capture may be difficult.
 In many designs, an impermeable material such as a slurry wall or sheet pile flanks the reactive zone.
-This is called a funnel and gate system, and provides greater capture of the plume.
+This is called a funnel and gate system, and it enables greater capture.

 Because this technology is passive (that is, it depends on the natural flow of the contaminant plume to pass through the wall), complete breakdown will only occur after the entire plume has passed through the wall.
 This may take many years.
 A groundwater monitoring system should be put in place to monitor whether the technology is still working over the long term.